microsoft/vscode-docs/api/ux-guidelines/status-bar.md

 ![Status Bar Item](images/examples/status-bar-item.png)

-*This example shows an item that relates to the entire workspace, so it is on the left.*
+*This example shows an item contributed by the GitHub Pull Requests and Issues extension.
+It relates to the entire workspace, so it is placed on the left.*

 ### Progress Status Bar item